kwur/new-kwur-site/_posts/2006-08-16-touch-and-gos-25th.md

   </p>

   <p>
     To celebrate their age and liveliness they are having a 2.5 day music festival in Chicago from <span style="font-weight: bold;">September 8th-10th</span>.
-This isn&#8217;t just any music festival however: a bunch of awesome kick-ass bands from the past have agreed to reunite on this one-time special occasion.
-Bands that have long gone on &#8220;indefinite hiatus&#8221; (such as <span style="font-weight: bold;">Big Black</span>, <span style="font-weight: bold;">Man or Astro-Man?</span>, <span style="font-weight: bold;">Scratch Acid</span>, and, <span style="font-weight: bold;">Girls Against Boys</span>) will be at the event giving us all one last chance to check them out.
-I&#8217;m particularly excited about <span style="font-weight: bold;">Man or Astro-Man?</span> since a personal friend of the band once told me they would never play together again.
-This may be your last chance&#8230;make the short trip to Chicago in September.
+This isn’t just any music festival however: a bunch of awesome kick-ass bands from the past have agreed to reunite on this one-time special occasion.
+Bands that have long gone on “indefinite hiatus” (such as <span style="font-weight: bold;">Big Black</span>, <span style="font-weight: bold;">Man or Astro-Man?</span>, <span style="font-weight: bold;">Scratch Acid</span>, and, <span style="font-weight: bold;">Girls Against Boys</span>) will be at the event giving us all one last chance to check them out.
+I’m particularly excited about <span style="font-weight: bold;">Man or Astro-Man?</span> since a personal friend of the band once told me they would never play together again.
+This may be your last chance…make the short trip to Chicago in September.
   </p>

   <p>